¡Hola chicos! Soy Señora Suleiman, la profe de español AP.

 SUMMER ASSIGNMENT

 3) LISTEN to PODCASTS, RADIO NACIONES UNIDAS, WATCH PROGRAMS, INTERACT WITH SPANISH-SPEAKERS.
 Keep a journal (en español) of how you engaged with Spanish over the summer.
-You will talk about what you did when we meet in the Fall. :)
+You should have at least 10 interactions with the language.
+You will share these the first class.

 Useful websites / links to help keep you engaged and interacting.